DuyguKara/Dining_Philosophers/README.md

 # Dining_Philosophers
-Solution to the dining philosphers problem with resource hierarchy.
+Solution to the dining philosphers problem with using resource hierarchy.
+Additionally, some animations have been added to the flow of the problem.